-Wetter-than-normal conditions, negative OLR anomalies (blue shading) A low frequency state favoring enhanced convection over the eastern Indian Ocean and the Maritime Continent has been evident from July through Mid-February (green box), with suppressed convection over the Indian Ocean and near the Date Line (black boxes).
+Wetter-than-normal conditions, negative OLR anomalies (blue shading) A low frequency state favoring enhanced convection over the eastern Indian Ocean and the Maritime Continent has been evident from July through mid-February (green box), with suppressed convection over the Indian Ocean and near the Date Line (black boxes).
 An intraseasonal event during late November and early December interfered with the background state.
-From late January through mid-March, an active MJO pattern became the dominant mode of intraseasonal tropical convective variability, with the suppressed phase reversing the low frequency enhanced convective signal over the Maritime Continent in late February.
+From late January through mid-March, an active MJO dominated tropical convective variability, with the suppressed phase reversing the low frequency enhanced convective signal over the Maritime Continent in late February.
 The MJO signal weakened by mid-March with a return of the low frequency state.
+Recent hints of eastward propagation of enhanced convection are apparent between 120-150E.